ContractsCounsel Logo

 • Termination Clause: A termination clause is a contractual provision that sets forth the circumstances under which agreements may be terminated, including the effects of termination, such as payments and other rights and obligations of the parties.

-• Copyright Clause: A copyright clause or an intellectual property clause is used to provide limited times to authors, developers or owners of certain intellectual property, the sole right to their work.
+• Copyright Clause: A copyright clause or an intellectual property clause is used to provide authors, developers or owners of intellectual property exclusive rights to their works for a specific period of time.
 This prevents the work from being imitated or copied by other competitors in the market.
 This clause is often used to promote inventions and original discoveries in different industries.
 You will need to file for a copyright for any work that needs to be protected.

 • Escalation Clause: An escalation clause allows one party to increase originally agreed upon terms, such as prices, rates, etc.